MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/shopify/get-started.md

 4. Choose **Sign up now** to start the [!INCLUDE[prod_short](../includes/prod_short.md)] trial, or **Sign in** if you already have [!INCLUDE[prod_short](../includes/prod_short.md)].
 You'll be redirected to your [Business Central](https://businesscentral.dynamics.com) page.
 5. Do the next steps in [!INCLUDE[prod_short](../includes/prod_short.md)].

-## Connect Business Central to the Shopify online store
+## <a name="connect-business-central-to-the-shopify-online-store"></a>Connect Business Central to the Shopify online store

 1. Choose the ![Lightbulb that opens the Tell Me feature.](../media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Shopify Shop**, and choose the related link.
 2. Choose the **New** action.